Mariya Ocher: Other work: Writing, art, film and other

 During the pandemic no new Mary Ocher music is released, but the autobiographical comic book MOOP!

 In 2020 Mary performed at the first larger scale (300 capacity) socially-distanced music event in Berlin at Haus der Kulturen der Welt, opposite the German parliament.

 Shortly after, she hosted a mental health support session for musicians, as part of an online event.

+In 2021 she starred in Bela Brillowska's experimental short "A Woman in Bed With Radio", debuting some of her then unreleased new recordings.

+She also contributed music to the animated short "Tako Tsubo" which premiered at Berlinale and continued to do the festival rounds.

-She founded the artist agency and platform for culture Underground Institute, and remains its creative director.
+She is the founder of the artist platform Underground Institute, and remains its creative director.
 The UI features artists Limpe Fuchs, Martin Rev of Suicide (band), M Lamar, Ya Tosiba among others.
 Its radio series "Underground Institute Picks" runs in collaboration with Dublab (LA), Jolt Radio (Miami), Soho Radio and Resonance FM (London), Reboot.fm (Berlin) and more.

 UI Picks episodes have been curated by cult and underground artists including Paddy Steer, Lydia Lunch, members of Chicks on Speed, and Vanishing Twin, owner of the legendary Voodoo Rhythm Records, Reverend Beat-Man and many others.

 2022: Ocher co-curated The Underground Institute Festival with Manu Louis.
 Featuring live performances, DJ sets, sound pieces, talks and workshops (with artists Limpe Fuchs, Lolina, Alexandra Cardenas, KMRU, Xiu Xiu, Martin Rev and others).

 Charity

 Ocher took part in Voices – a series of German fundraiser events for Physicians for Human Rights in Gaza, GENESIS show for The Art of Elysium charity for a children's hospital in LA, to which she was invited by Karen O and Rain Phoenix, alongside SoKo, Moses Sumney, Ariel Pink, Moby and Cat Power.

-Compilations: “For Belarus” compilation, “Arms” Remixes EP (charity release for asylum seekers), “Power and Exclusion from Power” EP (charity release for humanitarian aid in Ukraine) and UI compilation for Afghan Women's access to education (coming in 2023).
+Releases: "For Belarus" compilation, "Arms" Remixes EP (charity release for asylum seekers), "Power and Exclusion from Power" EP (charity release for humanitarian aid in Ukraine) and curation of UI compilation "Hope for Her Future" for Afghan Women's access to education (in collaboration with Afghan Women's Association, Hamburg).